 3 ways to make your fleet safer

 In addition to its negative impact on fleet safety, poor driver behavior can also increase insurance premiums and the possibility of fines.
-Certain driving habits such as excessive speeding, braking, and accelerating too harshly increase maintenance costs (due to wear and tear) and fuel usage.
+Certain driving habits such as excessive speeding or braking, and accelerating too harshly, increase fuel usage and maintenance costs (due to wear and tear).

 Ultimately, how your employees drive affects your bottom line while also impacting safety.
-Monitoring and improving driver behavior is in the best interest of both your company and your drivers.
+Monitoring and improving driver behavior is in the best interests of both your company and your drivers.

 Discover how Carey Worldwide Chauffeur Services reduced the number of accidents in their fleet by using telematics to monitor and improve bad driver behavior.